It upholds the rights of people of all abilities by guiding our practices across the organisation and in the community.

 While this report is being prepared, we can share some of our main highlights:

 More accessible programs have been included in the Active and Healthy Program.
-You can find adaptive programs on our Active and Healthy website.
+You can find adaptive programs on our Active and Healthy page.

 Our libraries now has dyslexia-friendly font, and you can find the dyslexia symbol to identify these books or visit our library website to find out more.